aws-samples/aws-do-ray/README.md

 If you would like to use dynamic provisioning, ensure you have your desired configuration in [`dynamic-storageclass.yaml`](/Container-Root/ray/deploy/fsx/dynamic-storageclass.yaml) as well as inputting your "subnetID" and your "securityGroupIds".

+These variables are retrieved once the container is built and set as environment variables... but if you'd like them to be altered, you can change $SUBNET_ID and $SECURITYGROUP_ID in [`dynamic-storageclass.yaml`](/Container-Root/ray/deploy/fsx/dynamic-storageclass.yaml)

 * subnetId - The subnet ID that the FSx for Lustre filesystem should be created inside.
 Using the $SUBNET_ID environment variable, we are referencing the same private subnet that was used for EKS or EKS HyperPod cluster creation.

 * securityGroupIds - A list of security group IDs that should be attached to the filesystem.
 Using the $SECURITY_GROUP environment variable, we are referencing the same security group that was use for EKS or EKS HyperPod cluster creation.